New Abbey, near DumfriesGuest Rating

 Please note: while we make every effort to be as accurate as possible, the actual position of the cottage indicated on the map above and the proximity of the amenities in the Local Info section cannot be guaranteed to be precise and should be used as a guide only.

-Utility/playroom with stainless-steel sink, washing-machine, tumble-drier and small snooker table.
+Utility/playroom with sink, washing machine, tumble dryer and small snooker table

-Bed room with one double-bed and one single child's bed (charge)
+Family room with double bed (king-sized) and child's single bed (charge)

 - Linen (Double Bed)

 - Linen (Single Bed)

 Bed linen is INCLUDED.
 Electricity is INCLUDED.
 Heating is by oil central heating and wood-burning stove (starter pack INCLUDED).
 WiFi is INCLUDED for email checking and general web browsing only.
 Not suitable for large downloads or high bandwidth applications (such as Skype, YouTube, Netflix, iPlayer/video streaming, etc).
 Water is from a private source which is UV filtered and regularly tested; however (as is typical in many parts of Scotland) it can become discoloured, particularly after heavy rainfall.
 Guests may therefore prefer to bring bottled water to drink.
 A maximum of 1 dog is welcome (1 large, 1 medium or 1 small).
 If you wish to bring any other pets please contact us and we will see what we can do.
 No smoking.